AwesomeGitHubRepos/cerbo/blang/README.md

 ## Features/non-features

-* keywords: for, let, print
+* keywords: if, for, let, print
 * relational operators (<, <=, >, >=, ==, !=)
 * logical operators can be faked ( * for AND, + for OR)
 * all variables are doubles, global, and do not have to be pre-declared.
 No strings